OpenEvalProject/evals/manuscripts/elife-83071/v2/manuscript.md

 Data on funding outcomes for all proposals disaggregated by PI race and ethnicity are available from 1996 to 2019 (Data S1).
 For all Research and Non-Research proposals disaggregated by PI race and ethnicity, data is available 2013–2019 (Data S2 and S3).
 For data disaggregated by directorate, funding outcomes for Research proposals are available 2012–2016, and for all proposals and Non-Research proposals, 2013–2016.
 Although we discuss results only for the seven disciplinary directorates, data are also available for other programs under the Office of the Director, such as the Office of Integrative Activities (Data S4).

-## Data compilation and analysis
+### Data compilation and analysis

 As described earlier, changes to data tabulation influence the internal consistency of some data.
 Two continuous and internally self-consistent datasets can be extracted from the merit review reports: a dataset for 1996–2012, in which data by race pertain to Non-Hispanic individuals only, and 2005–2019, in which data by race pertain to individuals regardless of ethnicity.
 Figure 6—figure supplement 2 compares the differences between these datasets in terms of relative funding rates for proposals.
 For the period 2005–2012 in which there is overlap, the difference in relative funding rates between the two datasets is smaller for groups with greater numbers of proposals.
 To create the dataset on relative funding rates for all proposals from 1996 to 2019 (Figure 1), these two datasets are combined as depicted in Figure 6—figure supplement 2, in which data by PI race from 2005 to 2019 are regardless of ethnicity (Hispanic, Non-Hispanic, or Unknown) and data by PI race from 1996 to 2004 are only for Non-Hispanic individuals.

-Funding rates for each racial and ethnic group or other categories are calculated by dividing the number of awards by the number of proposals:FundingRateCategory=AwardsCategoryProposalsCategory
+Funding rates for each racial and ethnic group or other categories are calculated by dividing the number of awards by the number of proposals:

+$$
+FundingRate_{Category}=\frac{Awards_{Category}}{Proposals_{Category}}
+$$

 Relative funding rates for each racial or ethnic group are calculated by subtracting the overall funding rate from each group’s funding rate and dividing the difference by the overall funding rates.
-Depending on the proposal type and organizational level being compared, the overall funding rate may be that for all proposals across NSF, all Research proposals, Research proposals in a specific directorate, et cetera:RelativeFundingRateCategory=FundingRateCategory−FundingRateOverallFundingRateOverall
+Depending on the proposal type and organizational level being compared, the overall funding rate may be that for all proposals across NSF, all Research proposals, Research proposals in a specific directorate, et cetera:

+$$
+RelativeFundingRate_{Category}=\frac{FundingRate_{Category}−FundingRate_{Overall}}{FundingRate_{Overall}}
+$$

 We also express the impact of funding rate differences by calculating the “award surplus” or “award deficit” for each group.
 This quantity represents the number of awards received above the overall funding rate (award surplus) by a group or the number of additional awards required for a group to be funded at the overall rate (award deficit).
-We calculate the award surplus or deficit by subtracting the overall funding rate from each group’s funding rate and multiplying this difference by the number of proposals by each group:AwardSurplusorDeficitCategory=ProposalsCategory×(FundingRateCategory−FundingRateOverall)
+We calculate the award surplus or deficit by subtracting the overall funding rate from each group’s funding rate and multiplying this difference by the number of proposals by each group:

+$$
+AwardSurplusorDeficit_{Category}=Proposals_{Category}\times(FundingRate_{Category}−FundingRate_{Overall})
+$$

 A negative number indicates that the group has an award deficit whereas a positive number indicates that the group has an award surplus (Figure 2).
 Award surpluses or deficits can be calculated for specific proposal types and at different organizational levels: all proposals at NSF (e.g., Figures 2 and 7), for all Research proposals, Research and Non-Research proposals in a specific directorate (e.g., Figure 4), et cetera.

 As previously discussed, the examination of funding rate disparities by Research proposals and by directorate illustrates the necessity of data disaggregation, as several patterns are hidden within overall funding statistics for all proposals NSF-wide.
 Similarly, the same is true for award surpluses and deficits.
 Because each group has different submission patterns in terms of the proportion of Research versus Non-Research proposals and their distribution across directorates, total award surpluses and deficits for each group that are calculated at more granular levels will differ from those calculated at broader levels.
 For example, for the 2019 fiscal year, if we calculate the total award surplus or deficit for white, Asian, and Black/AA PIs by separately calculating the award surplus or deficit for Research and Non-Research proposals and then summing these values, we arrive at totals of +807 for white (+637 Research, +171 Non-Research; note rounded values), –364 for Asian (–369 Research, +4 Non-Research), and –18 for Black/AA PIs (–17 Research, –1 Non-Research).
 These values differ from those calculated using overall funding rates for all proposals: +798 for white, –432 for Asian, and –9 for Black/AA PIs (Figure 2).
 As a similar exercise, for the 2015 fiscal year, if we calculate the total Research award surplus for white PIs by summing the award surplus from each directorate and office (Data S4), we arrive at a total Research award surplus of +393 compared to +447 if calculated based on overall funding rates for all Research proposals.
 Award surpluses and deficits should be calculated at more granular organizational levels (i.e., divisions and programs) and proposal types (e.g., CAREER grants), but such data are not currently available.

-## Limitations of data for PIs from racial or ethnic groups with low submission numbers
+### Limitations of data for PIs from racial or ethnic groups with low submission numbers

 For PIs from groups with high overall submission numbers, the changes to data tabulation had a minimal to negligible overall effect on the funding rates calculated from data pre- and post-reporting scheme change.
 However, due to the low sample proposal numbers from AI/AN and NH/PI PIs, these data are relatively more affected by minimal changes, which include annual fluctuations in the total number of proposals awarded to these groups as well as differences in data reporting (Figure 6—figure supplement 2).
 These data are also affected by privacy and identity protection concerns in NSF reporting; information on NH/PI and AI/AN funding outcomes are often not reported when numbers are fewer than 10.